ouzmno/PiStorms_updated/README.md

 Now you can browse the examples in the PiStorms/programs folder.

 To write your own Python programs, start with this [tutorial](http://www.mindsensors.com/blog/how-to/pistorms-python-programming-tutorial), then refer to the [API reference](http://www.mindsensors.com/reference/PiStorms/html/).

+___

+**Updated** *README.md*

+As prepared PiStorms image not available anymore, there are two ways to get PiStorms softwares.
+One is to buy PiStorms starter kit (a SD card with the image written included).
+Another is to execute 'setup.sh' with sudo privilege on whatever raspian systems.

+I have updated the bash file and renamed as *setup_raspberry_pi_os_updated_v2.sh*.
+The easiest way to run the script is to git this repository and go to the `PiStorms_UPDATED/setup/` where the bash file is located.

+Breakdown of the updates.

+- updated python2 to python3.9
+- updated ConfigParser to configparser as the name convention changed on python3
+- updated commands to subprocess as the former module no more supported on python3

+___